-Worn out from going to 4 - 5 parties a week, and addressing a desire to get together with friends in the industry, Ms. Pulitzer planned her Cocktails with Courtney events to be once a month in New York.
+Worn out from going to 4 - 5 parties a week, and addressing a desire to get together with her friends in the industry, Ms. Pulitzer planned her Cocktails with Courtney events to be once a month in New York.
 These events drew the original movers and shakers in Silicon Alley's history and the new up-and-comers wishing to rub shoulders with this set.
-As people in other cities read about these in the newsletter, requests for Cocktails with Courtney events sprung up across the U.S. To date, there have been events in Austin, Boston, Chicago, Dallas, DC, Los Angeles, Pittsburgh, Philadelphia, Portland, San Francisco, Vancouver and London and other cities.
+As people in other cities read about these in the newsletter, requests for Cocktails with Courtney events sprung up across the U.S. To date, there have been events in Austin, Boston, Chicago, Dallas, DC, Los Angeles, Pittsburgh, Philadelphia, Portland, San Francisco, and internationally in Vancouver, London and Cannes.

-Ms. Pulitzer is active in her community as well.
-She has planned and produced several charity events and volunteered for the New York New Media Association, MOUSE (Making Opportunities For Upgrading Schools and Education), HEAVEN (Helping, Educate, Activate, Volunteer & Empower via the Net) and the World Wide Web Artists Consortium, the latter of which she was a founding board member.
+A firm believer in giving back to her community, Ms. Pulitzer planned and produced several charity events and volunteered for several related associations including: the New York New Media Association, MOUSE (Making Opportunities For Upgrading Schools and Education), HEAVEN (Helping, Educate, Activate, Volunteer & Empower via the Net) and the World Wide Web Artists Consortium, the latter of which she was a founding board member.
 She chaired a New York Pops Musicians of Tomorrow committee and was an active volunteer and board member with the New York Junior League.
 Ms. Pulitzer set up a nation-wide fund via City Cares where 10% of all proceeds from her events went towards helping children gain access to technology.

 Currently Ms. Pulitzer is working on writing projects and seeking new opportunities where she can bring together the culmination of her deep experience, vast network and high talents.